patschi/parsedmarc-dockerized/README.md

 2. During the startup of the `parsedmarc-init` container, all required steps and preparations are being taken care of - like generating a self-signed certificate for the included `nginx` webserver.
 3. Once the Kibana container - where you can view the dashboards - is running, the corresponding parsedmarc dashboards are automatically imported into Kibana from the `parsedmarc-init` container.
 4. After some while, when everything is up and running, you can then access Kibana and its dashboards under the shipped reverse proxy at `https://HOST_IP:9999`.
 (Make sure to use HTTPS!)

+**Note:** It is recommended to use some reverse proxy in front of this docker stack, should you want to have parsedmarc exposed externally.
+Also SSL termination and any authentication should be done externally.

 ## Configuration